-Prepare a USB to TTL serial line, connect the pins to LPUART of Arduino pins to use it as UART1, please refer to Hardware setup on page 5.
+Prepare a USB to TTL serial line, connect the pins to LPUART of Arduino pins to use it as UART1, please refer to Hardware setup.

 In order to change LPUART to UART pins, modify 44th byte of RCW to 0x00.